TheMuuj/TheMuuj.github.io/_posts/2021-09-21-web-apps-and-dates.md

 The specification only requires that browsers support UTC, but it seems like everything other than Internet Explorer supports the full [IANA Time Zone Database](https://www.iana.org/time-zones).
 If you have the pleasure of no longer supporting IE, this is good news.

 With some clever logic, `toLocaleString` can be used to determine timezone rules for an arbitrary `timeZone` string, and conversions between named timezones can be performed.

-But it would be better if `Date`, while continuing to represent UTC, also supported arbitrary timezones, along with conversions between them.
 The aforementioned `Moment.js` and `date-fns` have extension libraries to add timezone support, but they add quite a bit of extra code for something that should be provided out of the box.

+But it would be better if `Date`, while continuing to represent UTC, also supported arbitrary timezones along with conversions between them.

 Also, these libraries make it really easy to create a `Date` value that represents a time in a different timezone than the browser is using, but without that information tracked, using the built-in functions to convert to UTC will get it wrong.
 This can be a mess when trying to pass that information via JSON to a REST API.